 To sum all this up, it’s reasonable to worry that getting a vaccine might give you an attack—that’s a real (and really inconvenient) possibility.
 But when you compare that to the risk of coming down with COVID-19, the choice is a no-brainer: Your long-term health is what’s most important.

 Naproxen is an oral medication used to ease pain, swelling, and fever.
 This drug may raise the chance of heart and blood vessel side effects like heart attack and stroke.
 If these happen, they can be deadly.
 The risk of these side effects may be greater if you have heart disease or risks for heart disease.
 However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
 The risk of these health problems can happen as soon as the first weeks of using this drug and may be greater with higher doses or with long-term use.
 This drug may raise the chance of very bad and sometimes deadly stomach or bowel side effects like ulcers or bleeding.
 The risk is greater in older people.
 The risk is also greater in people who have had stomach or bowel ulcers or bleeding before.
 These problems may occur without warning signs.
-If you are pregnant or you get pregnant while taking this drug, call your doctor right away.
-Tell your doctor if you are breast-feeding.
+If you are pregnant or you get pregnant while taking this drug, call your medical provider right away.
+Tell your medical provider if you are breast-feeding.
 You will need to talk about any risks to your baby.
-You can read more about naproxen’s side effects, warnings, and precautions here.
-Full prescribing information for naproxen is available here.
+If you would like to learn more about naproxen, please see the full prescription information here.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit MedWatch: https://www.fda.gov/Safety/MedWatch/default.htm or call 1-800-FDA-1088.

 Photo by NappyStock via Nappy